TuinboonDev/hack-rtl/website/README.md

-# ADS-B YSWS Website
+# Hack RTL Website
 This website is for the potential ADS-B YSWS.
-It is based on [this website](https://github.com/N1k0s/vineysws).
+It is based on [this website](https://vineysws.vercel.app).